 Involvement within service development and quality improvement

-You will be very much involved within the service development of the department, often through “senior meetings”, where you would discuss implementation of new services, audits, team performance, CQC reviews, complaints, datix reports etc. Even though you will be allocated non-clinical duties, you will still be answering to someone else, so make sure to use those senior meetings to get as much guidance as possible from the other seniors.
-These meetings often serve as a way to brainstorm ideas, don’t think that because you are a Band 7 you need to do all by yourself.
+You will be play a key role in service development, often through “senior meetings”, where you may discuss the implementation of new services, audits, team performance, CQC reviews/upcoming audits, complaints, datix reports etc. Even though you will be allocated non-clinical duties, you will still answer to someone else, so make sure to use those senior meetings to get as much guidance as possible from the other seniors.
+These meetings often serve as a way to brainstorm ideas, don’t think that because you are a Band 7 you need to do it all by yourself.
 In addition, don’t be afraid to raise your voice and share your own thoughts or ideas, this is your opportunity to shine.
 There are no bad ideas in that sort of environment (or rather, there shouldn’t be).
 The hallmark of a well-run team using project management methodology is the development of a free and open environment to any and all ideas, however ‘out there’ they may initially seem.
 That is where true innovation and creativity comes from.

 Find out more FAQs and their answers and a lot more in our brand new Band 7 MSK Preparation pack.
 Loads of specialist content, from COVID-19 to the NHS funding, business cases and quality improvement, as well as clinical, managerial and specialist questions with their answers explained.
 If you're aiming to get into a Band 7 MSK role or have an interview lined up, this is the perfect resource for you.

 Bespoke guidance when you need it the most.
 If you feel like you need to talk face-to-face to one of our staff about your career plans, interviews, or anything else physio-related, we offer personalised skype calls and appointments with our Specialist Physios.
 This can take the format of mock interviews to help you prepare for your upcoming interview.